goauthentik/authentik/website/developer-docs/hackathon/index.md

 Moderators will be available for most US and European hours, so if during the multi-day event, participants have questions or a PR needs a technical review, we are here for you.

+>More details will be added soon about the exact daily timeframes, for both European-based and US-based participants.

 Swag?
 Why, Yes!
-From cool authentik socks to food certificates, and indoubtibly GitHub fame, we've got you covered.
+From cool authentik-branded socks to food certificates, and indoubtibly GitHub fame, we've got you covered.

 ## Date